DHRI-Curriculum/NLTK_DHRI/lessons.md

 import matplotlib
 ```

-Press `Shift + Enter` to run the cell (or click run at the top of the page).
-Don't worry too much about what this is doing - that will be explained later in this tutorial.
+Press `Shift + Enter` to run the cell (or click `run` at the top of the page).
+Don't worry too much about what this is doing — that will be explained later in this tutorial.
 For now, we just want to make sure the packages we will need are installed.

 ![commands above in a jupyter notebook cell](images/jupyter3.png)